Statement of Faith

 God — There is one true God and exists as a trinity: Father, Son, and Holy Spirit.
-They are co-equal and do all things in perfect unity.
+They are one in essence, co-eternal, co-equal, and do all things in perfect unity.
 God is all-powerful, all-knowing, everywhere-present.
 He is the creator and ruler of the universe.
 As Sovereign God, He is moving all things according to a grand plan for His people and for the world.

 God the Son [our salvation] — The Lord Jesus Christ left His throne in Glory and entered the human race via the virgin Mary.
 Fully man, fully God.
 He came to provide redemption for His people.
 He created the human race knowing that He would one day become one of us, and that He would have to suffer and die on the cross for our sins.
 That’s a kind of love that we can’t comprehend.
 He lived a sinless life, performed miracles to confirm that He was sent from God, perfectly fulfilling the will of His Father.
 Jesus died on the cross for our sins and rose from the dead, and then ascended back into Heaven, where He sits on His throne next to His Father.
 It was the Righteous for the unrighteous, paying the price for our sins that we owe, doing for us what we could not do for ourselves.
 It’s only through Christ and the shedding of His blood that we can have forgiveness of sins and eternal life.
 This is obtained through faith in Him – apart from works – by receiving Him as our Lord and Savior.